 Construction-in-progress is initially recognized at cost and will be depreciated once completed and available for use.
 The cost of construction-in-progress includes the cost of materials and direct labor, any other costs directly attributable to bringing the asset to a working condition for its intended use and the costs of dismantling and removing the items on the site on which it is located.
-Borrowing costs related to the acquisition or construction of qualifying assets are capitalized as part of the cost of those assets during the construction period.
-The construction-in-progress is internally funded by the Parent Bank hence, no borrowing costs were capitalized.
+Borrowing costs related to the acquisition or construction-in-progress is internally funded by the Parent Bank hence, no borrowing costs were capitalized.
 The construction-in-progress is recorded as part of Buildings and leasehold improvements.